christophevg/christophe.vg/about/things/_posts/2013-06-01-Revisiting_Higher_Education.markdown

 first-hand feedback about application of their courses in real-world situations.
-This way, problems encountered at work, could be discussed in class and perhaps new and great ideas could emerge, resulting in another win for the industrial partners, who now get a entire research group with the working student.
+This way, problems encountered at work, could be discussed in class and perhaps new and great ideas could emerge, resulting in another win for the industrial partners, who now get a entire research group with the employed student.

 Now, to avoid the obvious, I need to add one special case: the academic world